$6.2 million TOTAL PROJECT

 $2.2 million FCLF Community Development Financing

-Construction of 11,600 sq-ft new facility for outreach to low-income youth
+Construction of 11,600 sq-ft new facility providing healthcare services

 Estimated reach 5,000 patients annually

 "We strive to ensure access to quality health care services for all community members regardless of their financial situation.
 Our partnership with FCLF is allowing us to build a facility that is attractive, welcoming, and state of the art – that our patients, staff, and community will be proud of." – Bakari Burns, President & CEO, Orange Blossom Family Health

 Lack of access to primary healthcare is a major barrier faced by homeless and uninsured patients.
 Chronic illnesses often go untreated, and health care costs escalate, as these individuals persistently rely on emergency room services for basic healthcare.

 To address these challenges, Orange Blossom Family Health was founded in 1993 as Health Care Center for the Homeless, Inc. to provide healthcare to homeless and uninsured residents in Orlando.
 Since that time, OBFH has grown to 8 locations across Central Florida, serving over 20,000 unduplicated patients in 2017 with medical, dental, vision, prescription, and behavioral healthcare.
 Of these patients, 75% live below poverty level, and 70% are uninsured.